XxJoHnCeExX/Model-Training/README.md

 Then, open the file with a text editor.

 - Line 9.
 Change num_classes to the number of different objects you want the classifier to detect.
 For the above basketball, shirt, and shoe detector, it would be num_classes : 3 .
-- Line 156.
+- Line 106.
 Change fine_tune_checkpoint to:
 fine_tune_checkpoint : "C:/tensorflow1/models/research/object_detection/ssd_mobilenet_v2_quantized_300x300_coco_2019_01_03/model.ckpt"
-- Lines 175 and 177.
+- Lines 123 and 125.
 In the train_input_reader section, change input_path and label_map_path to:
 input_path : "C:/tensorflow1/models/research/object_detection/train.record"
 label_map_path: "C:/tensorflow1/models/research/object_detection/training/labelmap.pbtxt"
-- Line 181.
+- Line 130.
 Change num_examples to the number of images you have in the \images\test directory.
-- Lines 189 and 191.
+- Lines 135 and 137.
 In the eval_input_reader section, change input_path and label_map_path to:
 input_path : "C:/tensorflow1/models/research/object_detection/test.record"
 label_map_path: "C:/tensorflow1/models/research/object_detection/training/labelmap.pbtxt"

 # 11. Run the Training
 Simply move train.py from /object_detection/legacy into the /object_detection folder.
+I had to downgrade to TensorFlow version 1.15 because of compatibility issues with the code.
 ```
+pip install --ignore-installed --upgrade tensorflow-gpu==1.15.0
 python train.py --logtostderr --train_dir=training/ --pipeline_config_path=training/ssd_mobilenet_v2_quantized_300x300_coco.config
 ```
 Run until the loss is consistently under 2.